Howard Thurman

 Mary Ellen Sheehan, IHM, STD

-Saturday, September 21, 9:30am-12:30pm
+Saturday, April 26, 9:30am-12:30pm

 Suggested Offering: $25

-Mary Ellen Sheehan, IHM, STD, earned a Doctorate in Sacred Theology from the Catholic University of Louvain in Belgium and is a Professor Emerita of Theology at St. Michael’s College of the Toronto School of Theology.
+Mary Ellen Sheehan, IHMMary Ellen Sheehan, IHM, STD, earned a Doctorate in Sacred Theology from the Catholic University of Louvain in Belgium and is a Professor Emerita of Theology at St. Michael’s College of the Toronto School of Theology.
 Currently, she offers lectures, workshops, and retreats that relate theology to a range of questions emerging in our current cultural context.
 She draws on the contemplative character of theology to deepen our experience and understanding of God and to explore the meaning of committed Christian discipleship in our world today.

 Program Brochure/Registration Form

-Saturday, September 28, 9:30am-12:30pm
+Saturday, May 3 9:30am-12:30pm

 Suggested Offering: $25